kalimu/genderizeR/README.md

 Description
 -----------

 The genderizeR package uses genderize.io API to **predict gender** from first names extracted from text corpus (not only from clean vectors of given names).
-The accuracy of **prediction could be controled** by two parameters: counts of first names in database and probability of gender given the first name.
+The accuracy of **prediction could be controlled** by two parameters: counts of first names in database and probability of gender given the first name.
 The package has also built-in functions that can **calculate specific errors** (also with bootstrapping), **train algorithm** on training dataset (with gender labels) and **prepare character vectors for gender checking**.

 Installing the package
 ----------------------